nicholaswilde/recipes/docs/desserts/sticky-toffee-pudding.md

 for 3 minutes until thickened.
 Remove from heat, stir in bourbon, and allow to cool slightly before spooning over the puddings.
 Serve immediately.

-### Step 7
+!!! note

-Recipe Note: A standard 12-cup muffin tin can of course be used, simply grease and flour only 6 of the cavities.
+    A standard 12-cup muffin tin can of course be used, simply grease and flour only 6 of the cavities.
 The recipe also easily doubles to make 12 puddings.

 ## :link: Source